cookiecutter-openedx/cookiecutter-openedx-devops/README.rst

 Special thanks go out to several folks in the open source community who've already made signficant contributions to this project.

+- to `Miguel Afonso <https://www.linkedin.com/in/mmafonso/>`_, who architected the Kubernetes-based deployment of Open edX and wrote nearly all of the early versions of the CI and Terraform code.
+- to the guys at `hastexo/tutor-contrib-s3 <https://github.com/hastexo/tutor-contrib-s3>`_, who lead the effort to create a version of their AWS S3 plugin that works with this codebase.
+- to `Querium Corp <https://querium.com/>`_, who generously allowed me to open-source this repository.
 - to **UK Cabinet Office**, who created and still use the original version of this codebase to manage their production Open edX environment.
-- to `Miguel Afonso <https://www.linkedin.com/in/mmafonso/>`_, who wrote nearly all of the early versions of the CI and Terraform code.
-- to `Querium Corp <https://querium.com/>`_, who generously allowed me to open-source this version of the CI and Terraform code.
 - to `Turn The Bus <https://turnthebus.org/>`_, for helping me with the requisite code refactoring that preceded publication of this CookieCutter
-- to the guys at `hastexo/tutor-contrib-s3 <https://github.com/hastexo/tutor-contrib-s3>`_, who lead the effort in creating a version of their AWS S3 plugin that works with this code.